Frequently Asked Questions | PCOM School of Pharmacy

 Yes, an interview is required.
 In order to be considered for admission to the PharmD program, you must be invited and participate in a live interview.
 PCOM primarily conducts interviews on campus.
 PCOM will also conduct virtual interviews and interviews at selected off-campus locations by invitation.
 For questions regarding interviews, please contact the Office of Admissions at PharmDAdmissions@pcom.edu.

-Interviews for this program will be conducted virtually for the 2023-2024 application cycle.
+Interviews for this program will be conducted virtually throughout the year.

 Who will interview me?